Andymanvitale/IS601_Project_1/git.md

 Push

 A Git Push is the command used to upload items from the local repository into a remote repository.
 Git Push is essential for remote teamwork.
 It allows for work on separate repositories to match each other.
 Git push will be used by anyone who would like to edit someone else’s repository, or help them with something.
+FOr example this file had to be pushed to the local repository in order for it to have been in the README file.